NeuroCognitiveImagingLab/BIDS/README.md

 # About BIDS
 [BIDS](https://bids.neuroimaging.io) is a standard for organizing neuroimaging data, including EEG.
 It is a set of conventions for how to organize data files and metadata, and is designed to be flexible enough to accommodate a wide range of experimental paradigms and data types.
 It is designed to be easy to use, and to facilitate data sharing and reproducible research.

-The BIDS structure for an EEG study looks something like this:
+The BIDS structure for an EEG study looks like the example below.
+Note that the raw data that is analyzed is not in a subdirectory, but other categories of files are in subfolders.

 ```
+- sub-001
+    - ses-01
+        - beh
+        - eeg
+    - ses-02
+- sub-002
+    - ses-01
+    - ses-02

+- sourcedata
+    - sub-001
+      - ses-01
+        - beh
+        - eeg
+      - ses-02
+    - sub-002
+      - ses-01
+      - ses-02

 — code
     - 0_init
     - 1_import_data